osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### Consider country/region levels

 Some region downloads could be pretty large and consists of multiple GB.
-Please download smallest area you need for example there is no full maps for whole Canada but there is a map for Ontario and there is no for Nunavut which is split in 8 regions with convenient download size.
+Please download the smallest area you need.
+For example there is no full map for whole Canada, but there is a map for Ontario province and there is no full map for Nunavut province which is split in 8 regions with convenient download size.

-> NOTE: On some devices maps bigger than 2 GB might not be properly supported, please download region version instead than.
+> **NOTE**: On some devices maps bigger than 2 GB might not be properly supported, please download smaller region version instead than.

 <Tabs groupId="operating-systems">